straz/artificialtrust/_articles/zerosum.md

 ### Zero-sum

-In a perfectly zero-sum world, winning and losing is symmetrical.
+In a perfectly zero-sum world, winning and losing are symmetrical.
 If someone scores a point, it means someone else will lose a point.
 Passing a car on the highway puts you ahead, and being passed puts you behind.
 Making a profit on a stock trade means that someone